S-09

 Pair of "Niagara" Walnut Armchairs by Maurice Dufrène

-Pair of "Niagara" walnut armchairs by Maurice Dufrène with stepped front uprights forming a waterfall motif, grooved laterally with stems and scrolls This pair of "Niagara" armchairs, designed by Maurice Dufrène (1876–1955) circa 1929, is one of the emblematic models of French interwar furniture.
-The stepped front uprights, evoking a stylized waterfall, as well as the lateral grooves adorned with stems and scrolls, reflect the search for a subtle balance between decoration and structure, typical of Art Deco at its height.
+Pair of "Niagara" walnut armchairs by Maurice Dufrène with stepped front uprights forming a waterfall motif.
+The "Niagara" armchair, designed by Maurice Dufrène (1876–1955) circa 1929, is one of the most emblematic models of French Art Deco period.
+The stepped front uprights, evoking a stylized waterfall, as well as the lateral grooves adorned with stems and scrolls, reflect the search for a subtle balance between decoration and structure, typical of the Art Deco style .
 Bibliography: Sièges Français, Éditions Charles Moreau, circa 1929, plate 8

 width